 LinkedIn’s focus on job searching and professional networking makes it a valuable platform for large brands, small businesses, and entrepreneurs.
 There’s a lot you can do on LinkedIn beyond the basics of building a profile and connecting with your colleagues.
 Your business can have a slice of the fun too!

-No matter what your LinkedIn proficiency level is, by the end of this post, you’re sure to be a LinkedIn Company Page pro!
+We’ve got everything you need to know about how to get your business on this powerful platform, so no matter what your LinkedIn proficiency level is, by the end of this post, you’re sure to be a LinkedIn company page pro!

-What is a LinkedIn Company Page?
+What is a LinkedIn business page?

 For example, your LinkedIn Company Page could include vital information about your business, like your address, contact information, and the basics behind your brand.
-It can also showcase your business’s unique traits like company culture, who your employees are, and open positions.
+It can also showcase your business’s unique traits, like company culture, who your employees are, and open positions.

 linkedin company page - example midsize plumbing business

-A LinkedIn Company Page example.
+A LinkedIn company page example.

-Why you need a LinkedIn Company Page
+Why do you need a LinkedIn company page?

-Aside from LinkedIn being the world’s largest professional network with nearly 800 million active users, check out these data points that prove just how important it is for your business to have a LinkedIn Company Page:
+Aside from LinkedIn being the world’s largest professional network with nearly 800 million active users, check out these data points that prove just how important it is for your business to have a LinkedIn company page:

 • 79% of businesses see LinkedIn as a very good source of leads, and 43% say they sourced at least one customer from LinkedIn.